In addition to his veterinary work, Dr. Mark also trains dogs—mostly large breeds and those that suffer from aggression problems.

 Not at all.
 All dogs, especially aggressive animals, need to be taught all basic obedience commands.
 As part of your obedience training, a safety word should be taught so that it is available in times of emergency.

-Even though it is not enough, training your aggressive dog to reply to safety word should be an important part of his total obedience training.
+Even though it is not enough, training your aggressive dog to reply to a safety word should be an important part of his total obedience training.
 If you obedience train your dog but are still not able to control him, please seek professional assistance.

 If he ends up biting a person or attacking another dog, he may end up being killed by your local judge.
 Prevent that by teaching him a safety word.